 Focus on the Negative

-Happy couples unknowingly operate according to the "5:1" ratio, as developed Dr. John Gottman, author of the best-selling book, The 7 Principles for Making Marriage Work.
+Happy couples unknowingly operate according to the "5:1" ratio, as developed by John Gottman, MD, author of the best-selling book, The 7 Principles for Making Marriage Work.
 This simply means that happy couples have five times more positive interactions than negative ones and generally focus less on what's wrong in the relationship.
 "If you find yourself hyper-focusing on negativity in your relationship, check in on the health of [it]," writes Virgo.
 "You can … load up on positivity by investing in lots of quality time, acts of service, affectionate touch, and little gifts to your partner throughout the day."

 Expect Your Partner to Read Your Mind